JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_3/Yasna_27.md

 1\.
 This is to render [^1171] Him who is of all the greatest, our lord [^1172] and master [^1173] (even) Ahura Mazda.
 And this to smite [^1174] the wicked Angra Mainyu, and to smite Aêshma of the bloody spear, and the Mazainya Daêvas, and to smite all the wicked Varenya Daêvas.

 2\.
-And this is to further Ahura Mazda, the resplendent, the glorious, to further the Bountiful Immortals, and the influences of the star Ti_s_trya, the resplendent, the glorious, (and) to the furtherance of the holy man, and of all the (bountiful and) holy creatures of the Bounteous Spirit.
+And this is to further Ahura Mazda, the resplendent, the glorious, to further the Bountiful Immortals, and the influences of the star Ti<i>s</i>trya, the resplendent, the glorious, (and) to the furtherance of the holy man, and of all the (bountiful and) holy creatures of the Bounteous Spirit.

 3-5 [^1175].
 6. The Haomas are crushed, O Mazda, Khshathra, and Asha, O ye Lords!
 Good is Sraosha who accompanies the sacrifice with the great glory [^1176], and may he be present affording strenuous help.